-In an Emerging Technology Report on the Vibrant System for chronic idiopathic constipation, Hayes (2022, updated 2023) reviewed the same Rao 2020 study that was identified in the ECRI Report above, the results of the pivotal trial (Rao 2023 included above) and a report of post-hoc analyses of data from the phase III trial.
-They also reviewed an Israeli single-arm study that evaluated the safety of twice-weekly treatment with the Vibrant vibrating capsule and a U.S. sub study that evaluated the effect of the Vibrant capsule versus sham capsule on colonic transit time in patients receiving twice-weekly treatment.
-According to the Hayes report, this sub-study found no significant difference in colonic transit time between patients treated with the vibrating capsule (n = 12) and those treated with a sham capsule (n = 12).
+In an Emerging Technology Report on the Vibrant system for chronic idiopathic constipation, Hayes (2022) determined that the best available published evidence was limited to the same Rao 2020 study that was identified in the ECRI Report above.
+They also reviewed an Israeli single-arm study that evaluated the safety of twice-weekly treatment with the Vibrant vibrating capsule and a U.S. sub-study that evaluated the effect of the Vibrant capsule versus sham capsule on colonic transit time in patients receiving twice-weekly treatment.
+According to the Hayes report, this sub-study found no significant difference I colonic transit time between patients treated with the vibrating capsule (n = 12) and those treated with a sham capsule (n = 12).
 The report stated that additional published evidence is needed to better characterize the efficacy and safety of non-pharmacological vibrating capsules for chronic idiopathic constipation.

-To assess the efficacy and safety of another vibrating capsule system (VC, VibrabotM, ANKON Technologies Co., Ltd) in patients with functional constipation (FC), Zhu, et al. (2022) completed a prospective, multicenter, blinded, placebocontrolled randomized trial with 107 patients aged 18 to 74 in six top general hospitals in China.
+To assess the efficacy and safety of another vibrating capsule system (VC, VibrabotTM, ANKON Technologies Co., Ltd) in patients with functional constipation (FC).
+Zhu, et al. (2022) completed a prospective, multicenter, blinded, placebocontrolled randomized trial with 107 patients aged 18 to 74 in six top general hospitals in China.
 The patients were randomly assigned 1:1 to receive the vibrating capsule (n = 53) or placebo treatment (n = 54) at a dosage of two capsules per week for six weeks after a two-week washout period of laxatives and other disallowed medications and was followed by a 4-week follow-up period or until the use of laxatives.
-During the treatment, 53 (100%), 52 (98%), and 50 (94%)

-Gastrointestinal Motility Disorders, Diagnosis and Treatment Page 18 of 24 patients in the treatment group and 52 (98%), 50 (94%), and 49 (93%) patients in the placebo group completed the twoweek, four-week, and six-week visits, respectively.
+During the treatment, 53 (100%), 52 (98%), and 50 (94%) patients in the treatment group and 52 (98%), 50 (94%), and 49 (93%) patients in the placebo group completed the twoweek, four-week, and six-week visits, respectively.
 The authors reported that the responder rate in the treatment group (64.2%) was significantly higher than in the placebo group (35.8%) and that more patients in the vibrating capsule group reported at least one complete spontaneous bowel movements (CSBMs) for at least four weeks during the treatment period.
 They also found that the mean Patient Assessment of Constipation-Symptoms (PAC SYM) score and Patient Assessment of Constipation-Quality of Life (PAC-QoL) score differed significantly from the baseline in both groups with no significant changes observed in mean PAC-QoL total scores between groups.
 The authors surmised that the results in their study were more significant because of the slightly larger capsules, higher vibration frequency and longer vibration duration that was used in their study compared to the Rao (2020) study below.
 While the authors felt their study was superior to previous studies due to the study design, rigorous process and extended follow-up, they identified that there were limitations including the inclusion of mostly female study participants, the strong placebo effect and the change in lifestyle in the study may have interfered with the efficacy analysis, the treatment period of 6 weeks was shorter than the recommended 12 week treatment period, and the lack of long-term follow up data and subgroup analysis in patients based on the Colonic Transit Test.
 The authors concluded that vibrating capsules can promote defecation as well as ameliorate symptoms and improve the quality of life in patients with functional constipation with sustained efficacy and recommended future studies explore the relationship between the curative effect and course of treatment, combined efficacy with other therapies, and efficacy analysis in special populations such as children, patients with diabetes and patients with different subtypes.
-The VibraBot is not currently approved by the Food and Drug Administration for use in the United States.
+The Vibrabot is not currently approved by the Food and Drug Administration for use in the United States.